romixch/restful.sales/README.md

 ###Use http caching features###
 At certain places there are different caching strategies implemented.
 Here is an index for you to quickly look up:

-####expires: GET /api/orders####
+####expires: GET /api/customer/{id}####
 This is the simplest caching possibility.
-The resource behind /api/orders can be cached for five seconds.
-Each request within those five seconds will be cached directly in the client.
+The resource behind /api/customer/{id} can be cached for ten seconds.
+Each request within those ten seconds will be cached directly in the client.
 There is no subsequent server call until the cache has expired.

-####Using ETags: Not yet implemented####
+####Using ETags: GET /api/orders/{id}####
+An ETag is usually a hash of the resource.
+The first response of such a resource contains the ETag in the header.
+The next request to the same response sends the ETag back to the server.
+The sent ETag is compared with the hash value of the resource at the server.
+If both are the same, the server just sends 304 NotModified to the client.
+The resource must only be included in the body if there has something changed meaning the server has a more recent representation of the resource than the client.
+See OrderREST for implementation details.

 ####Using Last modification: Not yet implemented####